Tamerlan Tsarnaev: Childhood and family background

-Activities prior to the bombings
+Activities prior to Boston Marathon bombing

 2003–2007

-According to his immigration file, Tsarnaev was admitted to the U.S. in 2003, receiving his visa at the U.S. consulate in Ankara, Turkey.
+According to Tsarnaev's immigration file, Tsarnaev was admitted to the U.S. in 2003, receiving his visa at the U.S. consulate in Ankara, Turkey.
 After arriving in the U.S., he attended Cambridge Rindge and Latin School, a public high school.
 He applied for admission at the University of Massachusetts Boston for the fall of 2006, but was rejected.
 He attended Bunker Hill Community College part-time for three terms between 2006 and 2008, studying accounting with hopes of becoming an engineer.
 He dropped out of school to concentrate on boxing.

-In 2007, Tsarnaev confronted a Brazilian youth who had dated his younger sister, Bella, for about two years, and punched him in the face.
-A high school friend of Bella said Tsarnaev did not approve because the boy was not a Muslim.
+In 2007, Tsarnaev confronted a Brazilian youth who had dated his younger sister, Bella, and punched him in the face.

 2008

 During 2008, Tsarnaev became a devout Muslim and stopped drinking and smoking (eventually becoming an extremist a year later).
 He began to regularly attend the Islamic Society of Boston mosque near his home in Cambridge.
-Although the Americans for Peace and Tolerance, a longtime critic of the mosque, alleges to support "a brand of Islamic thought that encourages grievances against the West, distrust of law enforcement and opposition to Western forms of government, dress and social values," the mosque has condemned terrorism and would even later ask Tsarnaev to stop attending due to him interrupting the Friday sermon.
+Although the Americans for Peace and Tolerance, a longtime critic of the mosque, alleges that the mosque supports "a brand of Islamic thought that encourages grievances against the West, distrust of law enforcement and opposition to Western forms of government, dress and social values," the mosque has condemned terrorism and would later ask Tsarnaev to stop attending because he interrupted the Friday sermon.

-In May 2008, his sister said her husband was cheating on her and beating her up.
+In May 2008, Tsarnaev's sister said that her husband was engaging in acts of physical abuse and adultery.
 Tsarnaev flew across the country to Bellingham, Washington, to "straighten up the brains" of his brother-in-law, Khozhugov.